inveniosoftware/docs-invenio-rdm/docs/maintenance/architecture/records.md

   object versions may link to the same file instance.
 This enables deduplication and thereby supports optimizing disk storage usage.

+## Container files

+A container file is a record file (e.g. a ZIP archive) that holds other files inside it.
+InvenioRDM models container support as a distinct capability layer on top of the existing file model, so the underlying file storage is unchanged: a ZIP is stored as a regular file instance with an object version, bucket, and file record like any other file.
+What changes is that the system additionally understands its internal structure.

+### Components

+**`FileExtractor`**

+`FileExtractor` is the abstract interface that all container format handlers must implement.
+It defines two operations: listing the archive's contents and extracting a specific item by path.
+Adding support for a new container format (e.g., NetCDF, TAR) means implementing `FileExtractor` and registering the new handler for the relevant file extension.

+**`ZipProcessor`**

+`ZipProcessor` is invoked by the standard Invenio upload flow, and performs two tasks: it validates the archive (checking entry count, uncompressed size, and compression ratio against the configured safety limits) and it stores the starting position (the byte offset of the archive's table of contents) in the file's metadata.

+**`ZipExtractor`**

+`ZipExtractor` implements `FileExtractor` for ZIP archives and handles both listing and container item extraction operations.
+When listing or extracting is requested, it uses the saved starting position, bypassing the need to scan from the beginning.
+This makes repeated listing calls cheap regardless of archive size.

+**`ReplyStream`**

+`ReplyStream` handles the response path for content extraction.
+It streams data from the object storage backend without loading the entire archive into memory.
+For file-level requests it streams the individual entry; for directory-level requests it generates a ZIP archive on the fly from the selected entries.

+### Extensibility

+New container formats can be supported by implementing `FileExtractor` and registering the handler for the corresponding file extension.
+The listing and extraction API endpoints are format-agnostic, calling the registered handler for the file's extension.

 ## Community relations